An Objective Measure of Unsteadiness

 \section{Conclusions}

+{We introduced the deformation unsteadiness $[\partial \bm{v}/\partial t]_{\text{d}}$ as a candidate for a frame-independent analogue of the time-variate part of a general velocity field and subsequently defined a variational principle measuring the averaged deformation unsteadiness.
+Extremizers of this variational principle define a specific frame change in which the deformation unsteadiness becomes objective and consequently defines an objective analogue of the unsteady part of a velocity field.
+While we kept the deformation velocity $\bm{v}_d$ fixed, we mention that the rigid body motion component $\bm{\Omega}_{\rm US}$ of the deformation velocity could be varied along the unsteadiness correction $\bm{\Omega}_{\rm US}$ to produce more general extremizers, as discussed in Section \ref{ObjectUnstead}.}

-We introduced the deformation unsteadiness $[\partial \bm{v}/\partial t]_d$ as a frame-correction to the time-variate part of a general velocity field.
-Building on this, we formulated a functional measuring unsteadiness whose minimization yields an optimal unsteadiness correction.
-Extremizers of the functional lead to an objective version of the time-derivative of a velocity field.
-This allows us to construct an objective version of the classical $Q$-criterion for detecting vortical structures in unsteady flows.
-Through analytical examples, we demonstrated that the objectively-modified $Q$-criterion captures the intrinsic nature of flow fields more accurately compared to its classical analogue, correctly identifying coherent structures where traditional criteria fail due to frame dependence.
-Our results highlight the importance of objectivity in flow diagnostics and provide a consistent, physically grounded alternative for characterizing unsteadiness and vortices in time-dependent fluid flows.\\
+{We applied the newly derived objective measure of unsteadiness to analytical velocity fields as well as to simulated flow data.
+These examples demonstrate the ability of the deformation unsteadiness to reveal flow features hidden by observations in a general frame.} {As a further application, the deformation unsteadiness} allows us to construct an objective version of the classic $Q$-criterion for detecting vortical structures in unsteady flows. {We critically evaluated the resulting modified vortex criterion and showed that it correctly identifies coherent structures where traditional criteria fail due to frame dependence.} {In summary,} our results highlight the importance of objectivity in flow diagnostics and provide a consistent, physically grounded alternative for characterizing unsteadiness and vortices in time-dependent fluid flows.\\